bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 * An Oracle Public Cloud account-Essbase 19c instance
 * Service administrator role
 * Windows Operating System for Essbase add-ins (Smart View and Cube Designer)
+* The approximate time to complete the lab is 20 mins.

-`NOTE: Whenever there is a “Name” being assigned to any Resource / Application / Cube or to any database in this lab please follow the naming convention as “Sample_<FIRST_NAME>” to avoid duplication.`
+*Note:* Whenever there is a “Name” being assigned to any Resource / Application / Cube or to any database in this lab please follow the naming convention as “Sample_<FIRST_NAME>” to avoid duplication.

 ## Part 1 - Creating a Sample Application in Essbase19c